-SWAIAP Appoints Okowa's Aide, Egware Director of Media
+SWAIAP appoints Okowa's aide, Egware Director of Media

 The SWAIAP’s new Director of Media and Publications will be reporting directly to the President and Chief Executive of the Society and is saddled with the responsibility of determining the best media outlet mix for promotional strategies, monitoring online and offline advert campaigns.

-His mandate includes to build long-term relationships with the conventional, online media and social media influencers to promote the SWAIAP brand.
+His mandate includes building long-term relationships with the conventional, online media and social media influencers to promote the SWAIAP brand.

 He will also be overseeing the publishing of all material needs of SWAIAP; organizing, launching and handling all publications related to SWAIAP activities.